Lakendary/devblog/src/pages/web-development/index.md

 # featuredImage: './round_robin_tournament.jpg'
 ---

 After some careful consideration, I've decided to change my main area of development from desktop development to web development.
 It's a decision I haven't take lightly.
+It's a switch I've wanted to make for a couple of months now.
 This is my thinking process behind the switch.

 <!-- end -->
 ## Desktop Development Journey